marceloemanoel/dismantle/README.md

 Now, the constructor will look for a Map inside a Map within the keys: 'location' -> 'address'.

 Wanna see more complex examples?
 [ModelTest](https://github.com/edgurgel/dismantle/blob/master/src/test/java/com/codeminer42/dismantle/ModelTest.java)

+## License

+dismantle is available under the MIT license.
+See the LICENSE file for more info.